fedeghe/malta/README.md

 ![malta logo](https://raw.githubusercontent.com/fedeghe/malta/master/src/media/malta.png) **v.3**

 # Malta is ...

-a super-simple & handy tool which allows to build on the fly big files editing its separated parts and assembling in one following a main template file.
+A super-simple & handy tool which allows to build on the fly big files editing its separated parts and assembling in one following a main template file.
 In every involved file you can use variables coming from a json file, or use a value obtained evaluating an expression that involves those variables.
 Once started every change will trigger the right fresh build.

 ### ... plugin based

 Everytime _malta_ builds the main file it is possible to start a chain of actions where each action is done by a plugin.
 The shipped plugins allows for example to transpil es6, coffeescript and typescript, to compile _.less_, _.sass_, _.pug_, _.md_, to get a _.png_ from an _.svg_ and a lot more.

 ---